6.5 Neurons and Synapses

 Notes on Reaction times mini-lab

-Lesson three: Synaptic transmission
+Lesson two: Synaptic transmission

 Objectives: Link synapses to memory, learning, and poison!

 - Neurotransmitter: a chemical which carries a signal across a synapse